Eastern Newfoundland: A 7-Day Photography Journey | 2026 Coastal Itinerary & Pro Tips

 Trinity

-– *Trinity Eco-Tours Lodge (my favourite stay — rustic, authentic, and adventure-focused)
+– *Why Choose Trinity Eco-Tours for an Intimate Experience?
+Trinity Eco-Tours Lodge is my favourite stay — with their rustic, authentic, and adventure-focused

 – Artisan Inn

-Day 4+ Cape St. Mary’s & the Southern Avalon
+Day 4 — Cape St. Mary’s & Southern Avalon

 A day in St. Mary's Ecological Centre, observing and photographing all types of birds.
 Wildlife photographer, Canada, Newfoundland Itinerary